-Congressman Garret Graves discusses Hurricane Ida relief on 2une In
+Interview: Congressman Garret Graves encourages community efforts after Hurricane Ida

 Latest Weather Blog

-Congressman Garret Graves discusses Hurricane Ida relief on 2une In
+Interview: Congressman Garret Graves encourages community efforts after Hurricane Ida

 BATON ROUGE - While residents of Louisiana were adjusting to a COVID resurgence, Hurricane Ida delivered yet another direct hit to day-to-day living in the Gulf Coast state.